gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 ## System Layout

-When referring to ~git in the pictures it means the home directory of the git user which is typically `/home/git`.
+When referring to `~git` in the pictures it means the home directory of the git user which is typically `/home/git`.

-GitSwarm is primarily installed within the `/home/git` user home directory as `git` user.
-Within the home directory is where the gitlabhq server software resides as well as the repositories (though the repository location is configurable).

-The bare repositories are located in `/home/git/repositories`.
+GitSwarm is primarily installed within the `/opt/gitswarm` directory as the `root` user.
+Working data, including repositories, databases, nginx configuration, etc. exist in `/var/opt/gitswarm`.
+For example, the bare repositories are located in `/var/opt/gitswarm/repositories`.

 GitSwarm is a Ruby on Rails application, so the particulars of the inner workings can be learned by studying how a Ruby on Rails application works.

-To serve repositories over SSH there's an add-on application called gitlab-shell which is installed in `/home/git/gitlab-shell`.

 ### Components